ProNet DB: A proteome-wise database for protein surface property representations and RNA-binding profiles: Technical Validation

 \subsection{Case Study}

-Since Cas9 protein plays an important role in the CRISPR-Cas system, understanding how Cas9 mediates RNA-guided DNA recognition is the essential part to improve the gene editing system.
+Here, we employed CRISPR/Cas gene editing system for case study since it is a well-established protein-nucleic acid interaction issue and a variety of structural analysis studies focus on Cas9 protein.
+Cas9 protein plays an important role in the CRISPR-Cas system, and thus understanding how Cas9 mediates RNA-guided DNA recognition is the essential part to improve the gene editing system.
 The crystal structure of \textit{Staphylococcus aureus} Cas9 (PDB: 5AXW) was chosen for protein surface physicochemical property and RNA-binding profiles analysis.

-As shown in Figure \ref{case_study}, we have highlighted the SaCas9–sgRNA complex structure with its binding guide RNA, in which a central channel was formed in the middle of the structure.
+As shown in Figure \ref{case_study}, we have highlighted the SaCas9–sgRNA chimeric complex structure with its binding guide RNA, in which a central channel was formed in the middle of the structure.
 From the protein surface fingerprint results of Iface region, ProNet DB reveals that the original nucleic acid binding site is located at the interacting face region, compared to the non-binding site.
 Besides, the electron donor region shows the inner region is positive-charged, indicating the interaction between protein surface and nucleic acids in the central channel between the recognition and nuclease lobes \cite{jinek2014structures,nishimasu2014crystal}.
 In Figure \ref{case_study}, the predicted protein-RNA binding profiles with specific RNA binding site and binding preference indicate that the corresponding RNA molecule is located in the inner region of protein structure, which is consistent with the ground truth.
-These results show that such \textit{in silico} approach can efficiently capture the protein physicochemical surface property as well as RNA binding landscape and lay the foundation for downstream tasks such as gRNA design \cite{doench2016optimized} and CRISPR system optimization \cite{hu2021discovery}.
+These results show that such \textit{in silico} approach can efficiently capture the protein physicochemical surface property as well as RNA binding landscape and lay the foundation for downstream tasks such as sgRNA design \cite{doench2016optimized} and CRISPR system optimization \cite{hu2021discovery}.